 The coach’s job is to draw out the inherent wisdom of the client in service to the client’s goals.
 In coaching, the client is the expert.

 People often comment that coaching feels like therapy, but it differs in a couple of key ways.
 Therapy is often focused on current or past traumas or issues.
 It starts with the assumption that something is wrong or broken.
-In coaching we start with the assumption that clients are whole, wise, and perfectly situated to lead their own development.
-From this starting place, we tackle the beliefs that arise from our earlier experiences, and we ask whether those beliefs are now serving us or limiting us.
-If they’re limiting, what new beliefs might serve us better?
+In coaching we start with the assumption that you are whole, wise, and perfectly situated to lead your own development.
+From this starting place, we tackle the beliefs that arise from our earlier experiences, and we ask whether those beliefs are now serving you or limiting you.
+If they’re limiting, what new beliefs might serve you better?
 Coaching is very future-focused.

-Instead, coaching holds the client as expert and the coach adds value by creating a safe space for the client to work.
-Coaches do this by partnering with the client on their journey, which can include asking powerful questions, listening deeply, offering observations and reflections, and sometimes, just being silent.
+Instead, coaching holds you as expert and the coach adds value by creating a safe space for you to work.
+Coaches do this by partnering with you on your journey, which can include asking powerful questions, listening deeply, offering observations and reflections, and sometimes, just being silent.

 One of the reasons I became a coach is because it differs so significantly from the other modalities we use to help people grow and develop.
-It is unique in its total customization and ability to meet a client where they are and to help them move forward in significant ways.
+It is unique in its total customization and ability to meet you where you are and to help you move forward in significant ways.

-Next month we’ll dig even deeper into the magic of coaching and discuss what the work of coaching actually is.
-Hope you’ll join us.
+Check out my next blog in this series on demystifying the coaching experience, where we dig even deeper into the magic of coaching and discuss what the work of coaching actually is.